maxswa/osrs-json-hiscores/README.md

 ## What it does

 The official hiscores API for Oldschool Runescape (OSRS) returns CSV.
 This wrapper converts it to json and provides extra information about the given player.
-By comparing player info it infers the player's game mode, as well as any previous modes (de-ironed or died as a hardcore ironman).
+By comparing player info it infers the player's game mode, as well as any previous modes (de-ultimated, de-ironed and/or died as a hardcore ironman).

-An additional function is provided which screen-scrapes the OSRS leaderboards and returns the list of players as json
+Additional functions are provided that screen-scrape the OSRS leaderboards and return a list of players as json.

+`osrs-json-hiscores` has Typescript support, with full definitions for all functions and custom data types.

 ## Installation